-Jock's wood is a 14 acre woodland planted about 23 years ago.
+Jock's wood is a 14 acre woodland planted about 25 years ago.
 It is named after Jock Smith who used to be the gardener at Kirkennan and who still lives on the Estate.
 It is predominately oak, but has a mix of other trees.
-It is a wonderful spot to walk dogs for those staying at Kirkennan (you can let them off the lead here), for children to play, to spot wildlife, pick blackberries and to have a picnic.
+It is a wonderful spot to walk dogs for those staying at Kirkennan (you can let them off the lead here), for children to play, to spot wildlife, listen to birdsong, pick blackberries or elderflowers and to have a picnic.
 It features:

 - a woodland glade with picnic table